 Since students enter the Department with a wide range of experience in mathematics (which is essential for studying chemistry to a high level) we provide a flexible tiered maths for chemistry course allowing you to develop your skills at your own pace.

 In Year Three, you will undertake a paid placement in an industrial company.
 On return to the University in Year Four, you will be a proficient chemist, and you will be able to extend your knowledge in the three traditional branches of chemistry and you will also be offered a choice of optional chemistry modules.
-Practical courses will provide more challenge than the ‘instructional’ courses encountered in the first two years and may involve you conducting mini-projects.
-Emphasis will be placed upon the applicability of the chemistry that you have studied to the modern world, including educational aspects.

 Department Key Facts